diarmuidw/PythonBook/Chapter1.md

 Functions can be defined anywhere in the code, even inside other functions.
 We can also call a function recursively (a function that calls itself) to solve certain problems.

 In conclusion, functions are essential building blocks of any programming language, and Python is no exception.
-They help us break down complex programs into smaller, more manageable pieces of code.# [Chapter 1: Python Basics](chapter1_0.1.md)
+They help us break down complex programs into smaller, more manageable pieces of code.

 # Modules